berhane/LAP-solvers/README.md

 # Contents
 The repo contains the following:
 * `benchmark-lap-solvers.py` - a Python2/3 script comparing four/six implementations
-* `benchmark-lap-solvers.ipynb` - a Jupyter notebook comparing four/six implementations
+* `benchmark-lap-solvers-py3.ipynb` - a Jupyter notebook comparing four/six implementations.
+It has
+  been tested using Python 3.6 and 3.7.

 # Usage
 It's simple once you have installed the necessary packages.